tillitis/dev-tillitis/hugo/content/protocol/_index.md

 ### Response Frame Examples

-Note that most of the examples below do not take into account that the particular app or FW response request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual response content.
+Note that most of the examples below do not take into account that the particular app or firmware response request typically occupies the first byte in the data (following the frame header byte), which makes 1 byte less available for actual response content.

-* 0x14: An unsuccessful command to the FW which responds with a single byte of data.
+* 0x14: An unsuccessful command to the firmware which responds with a single byte of data.

 * 0x1b: A successful command to the device application running.
 The response contains 128 bytes of data, for example an EdDSA Ed25519